PostHog/posthog.com/contents/tutorials/monitor-aws-bedrock-calls.md

   classes="rounded"
 />

-### b.
-Average cost per API call
+### Average cost per API call

 **What it is:** How much each model evaluation costs on average.

-**Why it's useful:** Gives you an idea of how much your costs will scale with usage..
+**Why it's useful:** Gives you an idea of how much your costs will scale with usage.

 **How to set it up:**
-1. Set the event to `bedrock_completion`
+1. Set the event to `bedrock_completion`.
 2. Click on **Total count** to show a dropdown.
 Click on **Property value (average)**.
 3. Select the `total_cost_in_dollars` property.

 > **Note:** Insights may show 0 if the amount is less than 0.01.
 If this is the case, click on **Enable formula mode** and then type `A * 100` in the formula box to multiply the value by 100.
-This shows you the `average cost per 100 API calls`
+This shows you the average cost per 100 API calls.

 <ProductScreenshot
   imageLight="https://res.cloudinary.com/dmukukwp6/image/upload/v1723036493/posthog.com/contents/Screenshot_2024-08-07_at_2.10.27_PM.png"